𝕆𝕡𝕖𝕟ℝ𝕚𝕠𝕥

 api_key: sk-or-XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX

-Replace sk-or-XXXXXXXX... with your actual OpenRouter API key from https://openrouter.ai/settings
+Replace sk-or-XXXXXXXX... with your actual OpenRouter API key from openrouter.ai/settings

 How to Use